 Welcome to James Mowat Elementary School - the "Home of the Jays".

 We are an outstanding school that provides a top notch education to children in kindergarten through to grade six.
-Learning Support, monthly character education assemblies and RAINBOWS, are just some of the programs that make our school great.
+Learning Support, character education assemblies and RAINBOWS, are just some of the programs that make our school great.

 We also offer a variety of extra-curricular activities including intramurals, choir, school safety patrol, student council, track teams, rocket club, tech club, chess club and a grade six badminton team.